assiamoksit/telco-churn-analysis/README.md

 I built a logistic regression model using tenure, contract type, charges, internet service, tech support, payment method, and demographic flags as inputs.

-**Model performance:** ROC-AUC = **0.842** — a genuinely strong result for churn prediction, without being unrealistically perfect (see `model_results.txt` for full precision/recall detail; the model is notably better at catching customers who stay than customers who leave, which is a real limitation worth being upfront about rather than glossing over).
+**Model performance:** ROC-AUC = **0.842**, a genuinely strong result for churn prediction, without being unrealistically perfect (see `model_results.txt` for full precision/recall detail; the model is notably better at catching customers who stay than customers who leave, which is a real limitation worth being upfront about rather than glossing over).

 ![Feature importance](05_feature_importance.png)

-The single strongest risk factor the model found was **Fiber optic internet service** — even ahead of monthly charges.
+The single strongest risk factor the model found was **Fiber optic internet service**, even ahead of monthly charges.
 Longer contracts and longer tenure were the strongest factors *reducing* churn risk, consistent with the EDA above.

 ### 5. Turning the model into something usable: a ranked at-risk list

-Rather than stopping at "here's a model," I used it to generate `top_20_at_risk_customers.csv` — a ranked list of currently active customers with the highest predicted churn probability.
+Rather than stopping at "here's a model," I used it to generate `top_20_at_risk_customers.csv`, a ranked list of currently active customers with the highest predicted churn probability.
 This is the kind of deliverable a retention team could act on directly: call these customers first.

 ## Recommendations

 1. **Incentivize longer contracts**, especially at signup.
-The churn gap between month-to-month (42.7%) and two-year (2.8%) contracts is the single largest lever available — a modest discount for longer commitment would likely more than pay for itself in reduced churn.
+The churn gap between month-to-month (42.7%) and two-year (2.8%) contracts is the single largest lever available, a modest discount for longer commitment would likely more than pay for itself in reduced churn.
 2. **Investigate the fiber optic + no-tech-support segment specifically.** Since this combination churns at an especially high rate, it's worth understanding whether this is a